 Back to the roots

 Instead of going on complaining about how the web has been hijacked by advertising and surveillance capitalism, I decided to do something.
-Together with Silvia, we started a complete refactor of our online presence.
+I’ve decided to completely refactor our online presence, together with Silvia.

 A new old model

-During the 2000s we run our web shop, later to be absorbed by a larger company.
+During the 2000s, we’d run our web shop, later absorbed by a larger company.
 We were happy to focus on design and turning those processes into full-fledged developed websites.
-Our tools were: semantic HTML, CSS, W3C’s WCAG and section 508.
-Accessibility and usability were great assets in our skillset.
+Our tools were: semantic HTML, CSS and WCAG.
+Accessibility and usability were proper assets in our skillset.
 In fact, we took pride about getting full compliance qualifications for all of our deliveries.

 Despite the occasional hero header, content was still king, ruling over aesthetics.
-Web standards were at the absolute forefront before something else took the whole industry to a different path.
-After discovering how vast the “old-school” niche is, now it’s the perfect time to go back to that model.
+Web standards were at the forefront, before something else took the whole industry towards a different path.
+Now it’s the perfect time to go back.

-After removing social media from my equation, the next move is to get out of WordPress.
-It’s been a platform of choice for a long time, yet something never appeased me.
-Its whole ecosystem, the plug-ins, the not-so-great performance, the swelling database over time.
+After removing social media from the equation, the next move is to get out of WordPress.
+It’s been a platform of choice for a long time, yet something that never appeased me.
+Its whole ecosystem, the plug-ins, the swelling database, the reliance on a hosting service.
 The annoying process of setting up my machine in order to run it locally… Ugh.

-Lack of control is the key: the fact that it’s been built by someone else.
-The code isn’t mine, I can’t fully grasp what’s going on at all times — even when I develop my own themes or plug-ins from scratch, it’s not enough.
+Lack of control is the key: the code isn’t mine — even when I develop my own themes or plug-ins from scratch: it’s not enough.

 Static web generators

-That was it.
-Despite still having a full year of hosting with SiteGround, before a hefty renewal is due, the die was cast.
-Silvia was unhappy too with her current customization of WordPress, and shared all my irritations with the platform.
-We decided to start with her online portfolio and blog.
+Despite still having a full year of hosting with SiteGround before a hefty renewal is due, the die is cast.

 The ease of updating isn’t secondary.
-Local site being a perfect mirror of production, adding a new post is just creating a new markdown file.
+Being the local site a perfect mirror of production, adding a new post is just a matter of creating a new markdown file.
 Write, save, push to the Git repository and that’s it.
-We can even edit stuff online in the browser, directly on GitHub.
+I can even edit stuff online in the browser, directly on GitHub.
 No SQL backups needed.